 Have you ever received an email with a similar message like these?
 “We suspect an unauthorized transaction on your account.
 To ensure that your account is not compromised, please login below to your online banking profile to review your account activity.”
 “Your electronic funds transfer was rejected.
 Please click the link below for additional information.”
 It’s a scam called “phishing” – and it involves Internet fraudsters and identity thieves who send fraudulent emails, spam, or pop-up messages to trick unsuspecting victims into providing their personal information like your Social Security number, bank account information, credit card numbers, passwords, or other sensitive information.
 Phishing emails claim to be from legitimate retailers, banks, organizations, or government agencies.
 The message may ask you to “update”, “verify”, or “confirm” your account and personal information.
 The recipients of some scam emails are requested to click on an included hyperlink, which directs them to a fake website.
 The ultimate goal of any phishing email is to trick you into divulging your personal information so the perpetrators can steal your identity and use it to commit fraud.
-Click on this link for examples of phishing emails; this is legitimate I promise!

 How to Avoid Becoming a Victim of a Phishing Scam:

 1. Never Supply Any Personal or Financial Information from an Email

 Legitimate companies don’t ask for this information via email.
 If you are concerned about your accounts, contact the sender of the email using a telephone number you know is legitimate.
 Do not attempt to contact the sender by using a phone number contained in the suspicious email.